-Extension Of Time To File For Businesses
+Extension of Time to File for Businesses

 Employment Development Department

-For good cause,* EDD may extend for up to 60 days the time for filing a payroll tax report or paying any payroll taxes without penalty.
-If you cannot file your report or pay your taxes on time and good cause exists, contact EDD to request an extension.
-The request should be made in writing to:Employment Development Department
+The EDD may extend the time for filing a payroll tax report or paying any payroll taxes without penalty for up to 60 days if good cause exists.
+If you cannot file your report or pay your taxes on time and good cause exists, contact the EDD to request an extension.
+Send a written request to:

 PO Box 826215, MIC 3A